(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Discussion

 \section{Discussion}

-The central result of this paper is the discovery of a newly identified Little Red Dot (LRD) that is doubly lensed by the galaxy cluster Abell~383.
-The two images, S1 and S2, are predicted to have total magnifications of $\mu \sim 11$ and $\mu \sim 7$, respectively, making this source the most highly magnified LRDs known.
+The central result of this paper is the discovery of a newly identified LRD that is doubly lensed by the galaxy cluster A383.
+The two images, A383-LRD1A and A383-LRD1B, are predicted to have total magnifications of $\mu_A \sim 11$ and $\mu_B \sim 7$, respectively, making this source one of the most highly magnified LRDs known.

 Thanks to this extreme magnification, the system does not appear as a single “little red dot’’ but instead breaks into two compact components: a red dot and a spatially offset blue dot, separated by only $\sim300$ pc in the source plane.
 Both components are extraordinarily small.
-In the rest-UV their effective radii are only a few tens of parsecs, similar to the upper limit constraints of $\sim$35~pc \citet{Furtak2023_triple}, and comparable to sizes of high-redshift star clusters and clumps \citep[e.g.,][]{Vanzella2023, Claeyssens2023}.
+In the rest-UV, the effective radius of the blue component is only a few tens of parsecs, similar to the upper-limit constraints of $\sim$35~pc \citet{Furtak2023_triple}, and comparable to the sizes of high-redshift star clusters and clumps \citep[e.g.,][]{Claeyssens2023,Vanzella2023}.
+The red component is also highly compact, with a rest-optical upper limit of $r_{\rm e}<150$~pc from the F444W imaging.

 Turning to the origin of the emission, the physical nature of these components remains under investigation.
-The blue component likely corresponds to a compact, star cluster.
+The blue component likely corresponds to a compact star cluster.
 This is supported by its consistent morphology across all UV bands and a flat SED, indicative of continuum-dominated emission from a young stellar population.

 The red component, on the other hand, is more enigmatic.
 One interpretation, motivated by its extreme compactness, is that it may host an accreting black hole.
 This scenario could be tested directly via high-resolution spectroscopy capable of resolving Keplerian rotation, as recently demonstrated in \citet{Juodvzbalis2025_BH_measurement}.
+Its SED is indeed very steep, resembling that of other compact red sources such as the The Cliff/BH* systems \citep{Graaff2025_Cliff, Naidu2025_BHstar}, and may be indicative of a dense gas environment \citep[e.g.][]{InayoshiMaiolino2025, Ji2025, Kido2025MNRAS.544.3407K, Liu2025ApJ...994..113L,Rusakov2026Natur.649..574R, Sneppen2026arXiv260118864S}.
+Remarkably, the red component resides in an environment characterized by low metallicity, low dust content, and a strong UV radiation field implied by the high [O\,III]/[C\,II] ratio \citep{Knudsen2016_10.1093/mnrasl/slw114,Knudsen2025}.
+The blue component, just 300~pc away, is the most natural source of this radiation.
+In \citet{Baggen_2026}, the Lyman--Werner flux is quantified ($\log J_{21} = 4.4$) and linked to conditions consistent with direct-collapse black hole formation across a large sample of LRDs including this system.